redhat-imaging/imagefactory/documentation/rest-api.markdown

     **Parameters:**
     __target_image_id__ - The uuid of a target image to push.
 Not needed if specifying a template.
 This can also be specified in the resource path as shown in the example below.
-    __template__ - A TDL document for creating base image and target image.
+    __template__ - An image template or component outline compatible with the TDL schema (http://imgfac.org/documentation/tdl) for creating base image and target image.
 Not needed if specifying a target image id.
     __target__ - The target to which the provider belongs.
 This would be the same target used for building a TargetImage.
     __provider__ - The cloud provider definition.
 See the [provider definition examples][provider_examples] for more information.
     __credentials__ - The cloud provider credentials.
 See the [credential examples][provider_examples] for more information.